 • And was committed to execute a scheme to illegally obtain property or defraud another person;

-1. Note that the provisions in subsection 2 and 4 are not applicable to an Internet service provider, who in the process of giving service, transmits an e-mail for another person unless the Internet service provider is the one who first generated the e-mail.
+1. Note that the provisions in subsections 2 and 4 are not applicable to an Internet service provider, which, in the process of giving service, transmits an e-mail for another person unless the Internet service provider is the one who first generated the e-mail.

 Prepare Your Criminal Defense Today – Contact a Skilled Las Vegas Criminal Defense Attorney